pnp/List-Formatting/column-samples/README-template.md

-# title of the sample
+# Title of the sample

 ## Summary
-Short summary on functionality and used technologies.
+Short summary on functionality and details to help explain the format.

-[picture of the web part in action]
+[picture of the format in action]

+## View requirements
+- Details about the type of column to apply the format too
+- Add details about any expected columns being referenced

 ## Sample